igorkamyshev/farfetched/apps/website/docs/tutorial/built_in_query_factories.md

 ## JSON API

 A lot of modern APIs work with JSON.
 It accepts JSON as input and returns JSON as output.
 It's a very convenient format, because it's easy to read and write.
 Not only that, but it's also very flexible, because it allows you to send only the data you need.
-So, Farfetch has a built-in factory for JSON API — `createJsonQuery`.
+So, Farfetched has a built-in factory for JSON API — `createJsonQuery`.

 Let's start with an example, and then we'll explain what's going on.